 The Electrical Impact of Heat Pumps

-Real-World Scenario: ASHP with and without Solar
+Real-World Scenario: Heat Pump With and Without Solar

 To illustrate how different energy and heating systems affect running costs, let’s take a typical three-bedroom, semi-detached home in the UK as an example: